Last Updated on June 3, 2022

 What is a Proxy?

-A proxy, also called a proxy server, is simply another computer which acts as a hub through which internet based requests are processed.
-By linking through these kinds of servers, your computer transmits your requests to the proxy server which then processes your request and returns whatever you were wanting.
-In doing this it functions as an intermediary between your local-home computer and the rest of the computers on the net.
-Proxies are used for multiple objectives such as to block out web-services, to get past restrictions including parental blocks, to screen downloads and uploads, as well as allow anonymity whenever surfing the web.
+A proxy, also called a proxy server, is simply another computer which acts as a hub that internet based requests are processed through.
+By linking through these kinds of servers, your computer transmits your requests to the proxy server first, which then processes your request and returns whatever reply your request was asking for.
+In doing this, a proxy functions as a middle-man between your local-home computer and the rest of the computers on the internet.
+Proxies are used with multiple objectives in mine such as accessing IP address blocked web-services, getting past geographic restrictions, as well as allow anonymity whenever surfing the web.

 Here is Wikipedia’s definition of a “Proxy Server”:

 In computer networks, a proxy server is a server (a computer system or an application) that acts as an intermediary for requests from clients seeking resources from other servers.
 A client connects to the proxy server, requesting some service, such as a file, connection, web page, or other resource available from a different server and the proxy server evaluates the request as a way to simplify and control its complexity.
 Proxies were invented to add structure and encapsulation to distributed systems.
 Today, most proxies are web proxies, facilitating access to content on the World Wide Web and providing anonymity.

 If you want to browse the web anonymously, then proxies can provide you with a way to conceal your local IP address from the remainder of the web.
 By connecting to the web through proxies, the home IP address of your computer will never be shown and the IP address of the proxy will be displayed instead.
 This will ensure that you get additional safety than if you had been just connecting straight to websites and services on the internet.
 There are a vast amount of proxy providers that can give you an awesome proxy service.
 There are some proxies which are free and some that charge money, the choice is up to you, but it’s common knowledge that the premium paid proxies are more stable, faster and more secure.